 Digoxin has a narrow range of safe blood levels.
 If you experience side effects it is important to check with your doctor to ensure you are on the correct dose, as Digoxin toxicity can cause life-threatening irregular heart rhythms.
 Other side effects of Digoxin include nausea and vomiting, loss of appetite, fatigue, confusion and visual disorders.

-Patients with a low body weight, poor kidney function, low blood level of potassium or magnesium, high blood level of calcium, or at old age are at higher risk for digoxin toxicity.
+Patients with low body weight, poor kidney function, low blood levels of potassium or magnesium, a high blood level of calcium, or at old age are at higher risk for digoxin toxicity.
 Symptoms include nausea, vomiting, changes in vision and loss of appetite.

 Common dosing schedule:

 You can take Digoxin with or without food.
 However, avoid meals rich in fiber or pectin (e.g. apples, oranges, bananas, peas, sweet potatoes, tomatoes).
 Otherwise, take digoxin 1 hour before or 2 hours after such meals.

 This schedule is for reference only, adjustments may be made according to individual needs.

 Please notify your doctor or pharmacist if you are taking the above medication, dosage adjustments might be needed.